 How To Write A Plumbing Invoice That Customers Will Pay [includes free invoice template!]

 There are various reasons why plumbing companies have to deal with non paying customers.
 Turns out, a lot of it comes down to the operations manager and how determined a plumbing company is to get paid.
-There will always be customers who try to wiggle out of a bill, but that doesn’t mean you should make it easy for them.
-So how to write a plumbing invoice that customers will feel compelled to pay?
+So, how to write a plumbing invoice that customers will feel compelled to pay?
 Well, there’s actually a lot more to it than listing a price.
-Keep on reading to find out more!

 Again, this will be added automatically if you’re using a CRM software but if you’re making your own business invoices, don’t forget to add this for filing purposes.

 A description of the work agreed to and completed (include photos if possible)

 It’s one of the reasons why you do estimates and associate purchase orders for spare parts or appliances with specific plumbing invoices.
 This way, you can show your customer exactly what they’re being charged for, the fact that they’ve approved it when they gave the green light on the estimate, and avoid any other troublesome payment disputes.